- Health Warning Statements

 - Inspections of wineries, breweries, distilleries, and manufacturers of nonbeverage products;

-- Product checks in the retail market for regulatory compliance;
+- Product testing and evaluation in the retail market for regulatory compliance and product safety;

 - Sulfur dioxide waiver requests for wines;